insarlab/MintPy/docs/installation.md

 Source the file for the first time.
 It will be sourced automatically next time when you login.
 [Here](https://github.com/yunjunz/macOS_Setup/blob/master/cshrc.md) is an example _.cshrc_ file for _csh/tcsh_ user.

 ### 2. Install Python dependecies
-PySAR is written in Python3 (3.5+) and it relies on several Python modules, check the [requirements.txt](../requirements.txt) file for details.
+PySAR is written in Python3 (3.5+) and relies on several Python modules, check the [requirements.txt](../requirements.txt) file for details.
 We recommend using [conda](https://conda.io/miniconda.html) or [macports](https://www.macports.org/install.php) to install the python environment and the prerequisite packages, because of the convenient managenment and default [performance setting with numpy/scipy](http://markus-beuckelmann.de/blog/boosting-numpy-blas.html) and [pyresample](https://pyresample.readthedocs.io/en/latest/installation.html#using-pykdtree).

 #### Installing via conda